harttle/liquidjs/CONTRIBUTING.md

 3. Create a pull request
   - Ensure the build runs because the Husky pre-commit hook checks it
+    - `npm run check` checks runs the build, tests, lint and perf tests
+    - `commitlint` checks the commit message format

+    If there is a problem you will see it in the pre-commit hook output.
+    In VS Code, this output will be shown in a new file in a new tab if the pre-commit hook fails.
+    If you want to check the commit message without using the VS Code Source Control UI, you can run `echo "feat: my commit message" > npx commitlint` directly.

   - `git switch -c your_branch_name` (do this in your fork not the main repo)
   - `git add .`
   - `git commit -m "feat: Adding my change"`